Interpreting Temporal Graph Neural Networks with Koopman Theory: Experiments

-\paragraph{Time explanations} To test hypothesis~\ref{hyp:time-gt}, we report in Table~\ref{tab:results} the F1 scores, that compare the time weights $w_\texttt{t}^{(i)}$ with the time ground truth $m_\texttt{t}$, and the Mann-Whitney U test $p$-values.
-For F1 scores we also report a baseline value, computed by considering a naif explainer that outputs $w_\texttt{t}^{(i)}(\timeidx)=1$ for all $\timeidx$.
-As we can see, although the F1 score never reaches, on average, the maximum value of 1, the score is significantly higher than the baseline value for all datasets.
-In Figure~\ref{fig:time-example} we report two examples of time explanations from the Facebook dataset: on the top, the detection is obtained from thresholding $w_\texttt{t}^{(i)}(\timeidx)$ directly, while in the bottom we first apply the window average on $w_\texttt{t}^{(i)}(\timeidx)$.
+\paragraph{Time explanations} To test hypothesis~\ref{hyp:time-gt}, we report in Table~\ref{tab:time-results} the F1 scores comparing the time weights $w_\texttt{t}^{(i)}$ with the time ground truth $m_\texttt{t}$.
+We also report two baseline values.
+The first, $\text{F1naïf}$, is obtained from a naïf explainer that outputs $w_\texttt{t}^{(i)}(\timeidx)=1$ for all $\timeidx$.
+As expected, $\text{F1naïf}$ is always very low, evidencing the difficulty of comparing this type of signal~\cite{wagner2026formally,kim2022towards}.
+The second baseline, $\text{F1sal}$, is computed using a saliency map as explanation (more details are given in \Cref{sec-app:saliency}) \cite{Simonyan14a}.
+The F1 scores found with our methods are comparable to or better than those found with saliency.
+In \Cref{fig:time-example}, we report two examples of time explanations from the Facebook dataset: in the top panel, the detection is obtained by thresholding $w_\texttt{t}^{(i)}(\timeidx)$ directly, while in the bottom panel we first apply a window average to $w_\texttt{t}^{(i)}(\timeidx)$.

-We further verify hypothesis~\ref{hyp:time-gt} with the Mann-Whitney U test, which shows that the distribution $f_\text{gt}$ of $w_\texttt{t}^{(i)}$ around the ground truth and the distribution $f_\text{r}$ at random times are statistically very different.
-As reported in Table~\ref{tab:results}, the test gives $p$-values much smaller than $0.05$ for all datasets.
-Figure~\ref{fig:mw-example} shows the two distributions for the Facebook dataset.